Xiamen University, 2005 Reunion

 (▲ Links to the pages at the same level as this page.
 If you can't see the label, put your mouse over a button and look at the bottom of your browser.)

-This page is mainly about the "good old days" and about a reunion I had in 2005.
+This page is mainly about the "good old days" (my time as a student at XMU, 1985-86) and about a reunion I had in 2005.

-Above, you see the Xiamen University campus in 1986 and in 2002.
-The Zhangzhou campus is on the other side of the hill across the water (in the photo on the right).
+Above, you see the Xiamen University campus in 1986 and in 2002, as seen from the mountain behind campus.
+In 2012, I taught at the Zhangzhou campus, which was on the other side of the hill across the water (in the photo on the right; that campus is now home to Tan Kah Kee University).
+I've also got some 1980s photos below, and on my Xiamen page.

 This 1987 photo presents the teachers, administrators, classmates and friends Michael knew at Xiamen University (1985-87).